Top 10 Tips to Make a Good Warrior Cats OC

 Yes, very true.
 Jayfeather, Hollyleaf, Dovewing, and Lionblaze have powers but not overly powerful ones.

-Don't make him/her involved in more than 3 prophecies
+6. Don't involve them in more than three prophecies

 Yes!
 I started losing interest when characters were Mary Sues with no flaws and were destined to never fail in any way.
 Precious writers, don't ruin it for the people who will support your writing the most.